Kashnichanoise212/Practice/README.md

 # Practice
 for Plotly
-create an Scatter with the data about age and height of the players of 5 nations who will participate in WC2018 from AFC
+Create an Scatter with the data about age and height of the players of 5 nations who will participate in WC2018 from AFC

 WC2018_Scatter_Asia.py: Codes
 afc_Wc2018.csv: list